SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

 <br />

-Where <feedstock> is your package name <branch-name> is a new git branch where you will make your changes.
+Where feedstock is your package name and branch-name is a new git branch where you will make your changes.

 <br />